emscripten-core/emscripten/site/source/docs/api_reference/preamble.js.rst

 	Removes a specified ``id`` from the list of run dependencies.

-	..
-COMMENT (not rendered): **HamishW** Remember to link to Execution lifecycle in Browser environment or otherwise link to information on using this.
+	.. todo:: **HamishW** Remember to link to Execution lifecycle in Browser environment or otherwise link to information on using this.

-	:param id: The identifier for the specific dependency (added with :js:func:`addRunDependency`) that has been met.
+	:param id: The identifier for the specific dependency to be removed (added with :js:func:`addRunDependency`)
 	:type id: String